m-schm/topaz/README.md

 This is a bit of a missing point in the design space - PureScript doesn't offer the full power of dependent types, while Agda isn't primarily meant for web development and is incredibly intimidating to newcomers.
-Inspired by ReasonML (now ReScript) and Elm, Topaz is aiming to be a more approachable to leverage the flexibility and correctness provided by dependent types.
+Inspired by ReasonML (now ReScript) and Elm, Topaz is aiming to be a more approachable language with which to leverage the flexibility and correctness provided by dependent types.

 Some syntax has been taken from [Olle Fredriksson's Sixten](https://github.com/ollef/sixten), particularly the usage of